Updated July 15, 2023

 Some of the major advantages of the bond ladder are as follows:

 - First, the investors can have the maturities at the end of a particular interval instead of getting caught in the lock-in period of a long-term fixed-income instrument.
 This ensures a better liquidity position.

-- It significantly reduces the reinvestment risk due to changing interest rates, which is an issue with long-term bonds.
+- It significantly reduces the reinvestment risk due to changing interest rates, an issue with long-term bonds.